Hardest Nuzlocke Challenges Ranked (2026)

 Difficulty Tier Rankings

 These are ROM hacks designed to kill you.
 Gym leaders carry full EV-trained, IV-perfect teams with held items, set mode, and species-perfect movesets.
-Emerald Kaizo's Brawly alone has caused thousands of run-ending wipes.
+Emerald Kaizo's Brawly alone has caused thousands of run-ending wipes with his Bulk Up Fighting team.
 Not recommended for anyone without 10+ completed standard Nuzlockes.
+These runs take weeks to complete and many players never finish them at all.

-Black 2 Challenge Mode raises all trainer Pokémon 5 levels above normal, adds held items to all gym leaders, and the post-game Unova Champion has a team that would be respectable in competitive play.
-HGSS has Whitney's Miltank and a severe level curve gap before Morty.
+Black 2 Challenge Mode raises all trainer POKEMON 5 levels above normal, adds held items to all gym leaders, and the post-game Unova Champion has a team that would be respectable in competitive play.
+HGSS has Whitney's Miltank — the single most infamous Nuzlocke death dealer in history — and a severe level curve gap before Morty.
+Platinum has Cynthia's Garchomp at level 62, which has ended more Championship runs than any other single fight.

 FireRed has Misty's Starmie (boosted Sp.
 Atk in FRLG), Lt.
 Surge's Raichu, and the mandatory Rock Tunnel darkness.
-Black/White's level curve is steep between gym 5 and 8, and N's Reshiram/Zekrom fight allows no preparation time.
+Black/White's level curve is steep between gym 5 and 8, and N's Reshiram/Zekrom fight allows no preparation time whatsoever.
+Diamond/Pearl's grinding spots are limited and the late-game Elite Four has significant stat boosts over standard games.

 Emerald standard has wide move variety and accessible grinding spots.
-Sun/Moon's linear pacing makes it easy to track threats.
-BDSP is widely regarded as the easiest main-series game to complete without losing a single Pokémon, even in Nuzlocke.
+Sun/Moon's linear pacing makes it easy to track threats, and the EXP Share prevents early team deaths from grinding gaps.
+BDSP is widely regarded as the easiest main-series game to complete without losing a single POKEMON, even in Nuzlocke, due to the overall low difficulty of trainer teams.

 These are the fights responsible for the most Nuzlocke wipes across all generations.
-Know them before you walk in.
+Know them before you walk in — each one has ended thousands of runs from players who didn't see them coming.

 Whitney's Miltank (HGSS)

 Rollout + Milk Drink + Attract.
 If you don't have a Rock or Steel type with high Defense, Miltank kills multiple team members in one fight.
-The single most infamous Nuzlocke death dealer.
+The single most infamous Nuzlocke death dealer in history.
+Whitney's Miltank in the original Gold/Silver was already a meme — in HGSS with boosted stats, it becomes a genuine run-ender even for experienced players.

 Cynthia's Garchomp (Platinum)